Alexandra Kassouf is truly a one-of-a-kind artist, possessing exceptional gifts in singing, dancing, movement, and stage presence.

 — Isaac Selya, conductor

 As a soloist, Alexandra has performed at the Constella Festival, the Accent 11 Festival, Performance and Time Arts, virtually with Milwaukee Opera Theatre, and with Anima Children’s Choir.
 She performed the US premiere of Michael Csanyi-Wills’ 3 Budapest Songs at the Constella Festival.
 With Fresco Opera Theater, she premiered the role of Clara Schumann in Clara, and with Evanston Chamber Opera the role of Gwendolyn in Francis Lynch’s For Those in Peril.
+This March, she will join Consonance (formerly Chicago Choral Artists) as the soprano 2 soloist for the Bach Mass in B Minor.

-She has choreographed two operas for Queen City Opera, Wagner’s Siegfried and Weber’s Der Freischütz, Monteverdi’s L’Orfeo and Pergolesi’s La Serva Padrona for Cincinnati Chamber Opera, and Janáček’s The Cunning Little Vixen at CCM.
+As a choreographer, Alexandra collaborated on two operas for Queen City Opera, Wagner’s Siegfried and Weber’s Der Freischütz, Monteverdi’s L’Orfeo and Pergolesi’s La Serva Padrona for Cincinnati Chamber Opera, and Janáček’s The Cunning Little Vixen at CCM.